exercism/rust/concepts/functions/about.md

 Note the parameter's definition.
 Each parameter is defined in the format `name: Type`.

+A function can also return a value.
+By default, the output of the final expression is returned.
-A function can also return an expression.
-In the following example the function takes in one `i32` argument and returns it doubled
+In the following example the function has one `i32` parameter and returns its double.

 ```rust
 fn double_integer(value: i32) -> i32 {